New Zealand cuisine: British Isles settler food

 Nineteenth-century British settlers in New Zealand tried as much as possible to reproduce the foods of their homeland.
 In the early stages of colonisation this was difficult as many ingredients were unavailable.
 They ate native birds and fish, and used local ingredients in substitution for those which were unavailable, for example brewing tea and beer using unconventional plants.
 Most of these innovations were abandoned as the New Zealand British population increased and conventional ingredients began to be mass-imported or produced in New Zealand.
 One innovation which was commonly served on New Zealand tables until the mid-1980s was colonial goose, a stuffed leg of lamb which substituted for goose.
 A major difference between British and New Zealand British food was that meat was much more readily available to all social classes in New Zealand.
 Whereas in nineteenth-century Britain, labourers ate meat in very small quantities, in New Zealand they could have it for every meal.
 Since meat was a high-status food in Britain, British settlers in New Zealand ate vast quantities of it.
+Dishes such as fish and chips and meat pies remain popular in both the United Kingdom and New Zealand.

 Like the British, New Zealand British have traditionally preferred sweet foods, and a wealth of baking dishes celebrate important occasions, reflected through cakes, scones, muffins and other mainly sweet baking dishes.
-The country's most iconic recipe book, the Edmonds Cookery Book, originally began as publicity material for a baking powder company, and contains a high proportion of baking recipes.
+The country's most iconic recipe book, the Edmonds Cookery Book, originally began as publicity material for the baking powder company Edmonds, and contains a high proportion of baking recipes.